 The Digital Dollar Project (DDP) is not a government group, but rather a combination of Accenture (NYSE: ACN) and the Digital Dollar Foundation (DDF).
 Now you may not recognize this name, but Accenture was previously known as Arthur Anderson, a holding company which became infamous in 2002 after it was found guilty of crimes in the firm’s auditing of Texas-based energy company Enron, and was dissolved shortly after.
 Readers old enough may remember the Enron scandal that basically brought down the stock market.
 Well Accenture were essentially the outfit behind it, so it’s nice to have some trustworthy people behind the Digital Dollar Project.

-Any fans of the book The Creature From Jekyll Island will know that the Federal Reserve is not really the Government, but instead it’s kind of like a semi-quasi private bank, kind of working with the government, and then all the banks down below of course are private institutions. they’re not government either, and so because of that it makes sense that this is also a private group that’s doing this, which is very different than what we see in China.
+Any fans of the book The Creature From Jekyll Island will know that the Federal Reserve is not really the Government, but instead it’s kind of like a semi-quasi private bank, kind of working with the government, and then all the banks down below of course are private institutions, and they’re not government either.

 Now a couple things to look at; this is from the Accenture website; “WASHINGTON, D.C.; May 3, 2021 – The Digital Dollar Project (DDP) will launch at least five pilot programs over the next 12 months with interested stakeholders and DDP participants to measure the value of and inform the future design of a U.S. central bank digital currency (CBDC), or “digital dollar.”